simonemene/Spring-Security/README.md

 ### Prerequisites

-- Java 11+
+- Java 17+
 - Maven or Gradle
-- A configured relational database (MySQL, PostgreSQL, etc.)
+- A configured relational database (MySQL, H2)

 ### Running the Application